raspberrypilearning/focus-on-the-prize/en/step_2.md

 --- task ---

 Choose the gift that you would like to be inside the gift box.
-In this example, the **Crystal-a** costume will be used.
+In this example, we will use the **Crystal-a** costume.

 ![image showing the search for a crystal costume, with Crystal-a and Crystal-b shown](images/choose-crystal-costume.png)